Getting started

 The download page also shows a feedback form (star rating + optional comment).
 Feedback helps improve future builds — it only takes five seconds.

-Refunds — if a build fails through no fault of yours (model timeout, system error), credits are automatically refunded within a few minutes.
+Refunds — if a build fails through no fault of yours (model timeout, system error), the build slot is automatically returned within a few minutes.